neilenns/MobiFlight-STM32Firmware/README.md

 ## About the code

-This project is an exploration in using C++17, mbed OS and PlatformIO to write code for an embedded device.
+This project is an exploration of C++17, mbed OS and PlatformIO to write code for an embedded device.
 It supports various forms of VSCode development including remote containers and GitHub Codespaces, and uses GitHub actions for CI/CD.